Some addition theorems for spin-weighted spherical harmonics: Properties of

 \begin{remark} Our results in this paper are valid for both integer and half-integer spins $s$.
-When $s$ is a half-integer, the factor of $(-1)^{s}$ in \eqref{eq:swshdef} will be purely imaginary (see, for example, \cite{Lee:2023jfi} for some specific examples of \swsh in this case). \end{remark}
+When $s$ is a half-integer, the factor of $(-1)^{s}$ in \eqref{eq:swshdef} will be purely imaginary (see, for example, \cite{Lee:2023jfi} for some specific examples of \swsh in this case).
+The quantities $\ell \pm m$, $\ell \pm s$ and $m \pm s$ appearing in the Wigner $D$-matrices \eqref{eq:WignerD} are always integers. \end{remark}

 Our derivation of new addition theorems rests on the action of the operators $\edth{s}$ and $\edthbar{s}$, as defined below.

 \begin{definition} The operators $\edth{s}$ and $\edthbar{s}$ act on the \swsh as follows \cite{Newman:1966ub,Goldberg:1966uu,Michel:2020}: